Catterwaul/tuple/Sources/Documentation.docc/Instance Methods.md

 instance.method()
 ```

-But `method` is also available as a `static` method, on `Array`, and can alternatively be called like this:
+But it's also available as a `static` method, on `Array`, and can alternatively be called like this:

 ```swift
 Array.method(instance)()